 We have outstanding \$1,199,602 principal amount of convertible notes, which are convertible into shares of our common stock at a conversion price to be based on the per share offering price in the most recent equity offering we make prior to conversion of the notes, subject to a maximum conversion price of \$2.00 per share.
 At the maximum conversion price, the notes would be convertible into 599,801 shares of common stock, but could be convertible into more shares of stock depending on the actual offering price.
-In addition to issuing shares on conversion of the notes, we will also issue additional shares of common stock to the note holders at the rate of one-half share of common stock for each dollar of principal amount of the notes.
+In addition to issuing shares on conversion of the notes, we will also issue additional shares of common stock to the note holders at the rate of one-half share of common stock for each dollar of principal amount of the notes, for another 599,801 shares of common stock to be issued to the note holders.
 The terms of the notes are discussed below under "Item 4.
 Recent Sales of Unregistered Securities."
 None of our common stock is subject to outstanding warrants or options to purchase the common stock.
 As of May 15, 2001, 13,576,560 shares of our common stock are outstanding, consisting of 1,221,890 shares which were issued as a dividend to the stockholders of Developed Technology Resource, Inc., and 12,354,670 shares which were issued to the former shareholders of Pro-Pharmaceuticals (Massachusetts).
 All of our outstanding shares, except for the 1,221,890 shares issued as a dividend to the Developed Technology stockholders, are restricted securities within the meaning of Rule 144 under the Securities Act of 1933 and may not be sold in the absence of registration under the Securities Act unless an exemption from registration is available, including an exemption contained in Rule 144 under the Securities Act.